VVSD-Charan/Implementations/SQL/README.md

 ```

 ### length vs char_length
-LENGTH() returns the length of the string measured in bytes.
+LENGTH() returns the length of the string measured in bytes. <br>
-CHAR_LENGTH() returns the length of the string measured in characters.
+CHAR_LENGTH() returns the length of the string measured in characters. <br>

+Using length() works similar to char_length() in most of the cases but in case of UTF-8 , as different characters may take up different bytes , length() will give false results.

 </li>
 </ol>